compose-spec/compose-spec/02-model.md

 resources together and isolate them from other applications or other installation of the same Compose specified application with distinct parameters.
 If you are creating resources on a platform, you must prefix resource names by project and set the label `com.docker.compose.project`.

 Project name can be set explicitly by top-level `name` attribute.
-Compose offers a way for user to set a custom project name and override this name, so that the same `compose.yaml` file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.
+Compose offers a way for users to set a custom project name and override this name, so that the same `compose.yaml` file can be deployed twice on the same infrastructure, without changes, by just passing a distinct name.

 Project name must contain only lowercase letters, decimal digits, dashes, and underscores, and must begin with a lowercase letter or decimal digit.